The Hidden Environmental Cost of Amazon Prime’s Free, Fast Shipping

 ADVERTISEMENT

 It’s not just the cars and trucks — rushed packages are often transported on planes, which produce a lot of CO2 (a heat-trapping gas that is partially responsible for rapid climate change), and Amazon is investing more (to the tune of $1 billion) in its own fleet.
-“In general, if something is coming from a longer distance, it will absolutely be air shipped,” said University of Washington’s Don Mackenzie, who leads the Sustainable Transportation Lab.
+“In general, if something is coming from a longer distance, it will absolutely be air shipped,” said University of Washington’s Don MacKenzie, who leads the Sustainable Transportation Lab.
 Ground transportation, which is slower, is much more energy efficient than air travel.

 In an emailed statement to BuzzFeed News, an Amazon spokesperson wrote, “We are constantly working to optimize our network and drive efficiencies.”
 The spokesperson pointed to the company’s commitment to transition to low-carbon commercial transportation.
-In the US, she said Amazon also manages its own fleet of trailer equipment with features designed to minimize fuel consumption, like skirts that make trailers more aerodynamic.
+In the US, she said, Amazon also manages its own fleet of trailer equipment with features designed to minimize fuel consumption, like skirts that make trailers more aerodynamic.

 Even if Amazon optimized solely for consolidation and fuel efficiency, consumers are shopping so often that it makes sustainable, efficient delivery difficult.

-“On an item by item basis, whether home delivery is greener depends on how many items you buy per trip.
+“On an item-by-item basis, whether home delivery is greener depends on how many items you buy per trip.
 We don’t replace one shopping trip with one online delivery.
 We replace it with four or five or six home deliveries,” said MacKenzie.

 Consumers also take advantage of lenient return policies, which multiplies the number of vehicle miles traveled.
 “Many companies offer free returns, which creates more traffic and the like.
 If you don’t need it, don’t buy it,” Jaller said.